w3f/polkadot-spec/runtime-spec/parachain/messaging-spec.md

 The messages are included by collators into the committed candidate receipt (), which contains the following fields:

-TODO: This should be defined somewhere else, ideally in a backing/validation section.
+TODO: This should be defined somewhere else, ideally in a backing/validation section (once this document is merged with AnV).

 `CommittedCandidateReceipt`: